 What is the historical context of The Kiss?

-What artistic techniques did Klimt use in The Kiss?
+What materials were used in The Kiss?

-What are the main themes represented in The Kiss?
+What themes are explored in The Kiss?

 Who are the figures depicted in The Kiss?